Litaliaa/koreader-user-patches/README.md

 See visual example [here](https://github.com/Litaliaa/koreader-user-patches/blob/26bca80498134863d2a637f16877e89a9e2b5708/Example%20of%20screensaver.JPG)

+**IMPORTANT:**
+- I made 2 versions of this patch for different fonts: "-inter.lua" and "-noto-sans.lua".
+Inter is what you see in the photo example.
+Noto sans is for anyone who hasn't changed their default UI font.
+- If you use a custom UI font, you need to update the font on line 260 to whatever font you have as your UI font.
+If you want the same font that I have used (Inter), head to Google Fonts, download Inter for free and add it to your fonts file (I used "Inter_18pt-Regular.ttf").

 Based on the Book Receipt plugin by [Omer Faruq](https://github.com/omer-faruq).
 Modified and redesigned for a minimalist style by me (and mostly ChatGPT).
 **Original code:** Created by Reddit user [hundredpercentcocoa](https://www.reddit.com/user/hundredpercentcocoa/)